 If you want to learn more on how user behavior relates to SEO, read our guide on optimizing user metrics for better rankings.

 Exceptional content is the backbone of your site's success.
 Your website may lack some trendy design elements, but it simply cannot live without valuable and relatable content.
-Here is a checklist for your copywriters and editors before you spend a fortune on content promotion.
+To put it short, produce high-quality content that serves user intent.
+And here is a checklist for your copywriters and editors before you spend a fortune on content promotion.

 3.1 Make sure your content adds value

-Before launching, you have to consider your content.
+Before you launch your site, you have to consider your content.
 Pure self-promotion doesn't work really well.
 You should provide expert advice and actionable takeaways, share your unique views, interview industry leaders, etc.

 3.2 Proofread your content